 Price Range: $80 – $100

-The brand invests in green building infrastructure to minimize their waste, water, and energy footprints.
+The brand invests in green building infrastructure to minimize its waste, water, and energy footprints.

 The very cool thing about Reformation is that they calculate their overall environmental footprint, based: